 You can feel it coming.
 A hard, painful lump begins to form and no matter how much you squeeze (don’t do it!), nothing ever happens.
 Instead, you end up with a massive, red, sometimes warm bump that seems to make you miserable for days on end.

 Thankfully, Rael’s Microcrystal Spot Cover is the perfect solution for blind pimples (pimples under the skin).
-Active ingredients such as totarol, tea tree oil, and hyaluronic acid help penetrate skin deeply, to calm redness, fight bacteria, and hydrate skin, healing skin faster and more efficiently than other treatments.
+Active ingredients such as succinic acid, tea tree oil, and hyaluronic acid help penetrate skin deeply, to calm redness, fight bacteria, and hydrate skin, healing skin faster and more efficiently than other treatments.

 You can begin using an early acne pimple sticker as soon as you feel a pimple beginning to form.
 Cleanse your skin, carefully dry the area around your blemish, and add the pimple sticker.
 Apply the pimple sticker to your blemish and press for three seconds to activate.
 Leave on for 4-8 hours or until the patch turns white.